8 ways to turn household chores into a workout

 Sneezing isn’t the only workout you can get from dusting (it’s a legit core exercise!).
 Each time you reach for a high shelf or cobweb in the corner, do a set of calf raises.
 And when it’s time to tackle a different floor of your house, take an extra trip up and down the stairs, and then do a few more calf raises off the edge of a step, Smith suggests.

 After you make the bed or change the sheets (a workout in itself depending on your mattress size!), do a set of tricep dips.
 Position yourself at the edge of the bed, or for more support, a sturdy chair or bench.

-Walk around the block or do a few laps in your driveway the next time you head out to grab the mail.
-Even if it’s just an extra trip from your porch to the sidewalk, this is a great way to boost your daily step count, Smith says.
-Challenge yourself to do the same when you grab your latest package, Blue Apron delivery, or when you take out the trash.
+Walk around the block or do a few laps in your driveway the next time you head outside for a chore, like taking out the bins - it's a great way to boost your daily step count.
+Challenge yourself to do the same if you head outside or downstairs to collect your post and parcels.

 7. Washing the car

 Raking leaves, digging out weeds, and mowing the lawn are all tasks that can help you break a sweat.
-Instead of adding movements to get a full-body workout, try going old-school: Use a push mower if you have one, set your leaf blower aside for a rake, and carry smaller bags of discarded leaves to the curb instead of using a wheelbarrow.
-And when warmer weather rolls around, try a garden workout!
+Instead of adding movements to get a full-body workout, try going old-school: use a push mower if you have one, set your leaf blower aside for a rake, and carry smaller bags of discarded leaves to the curb instead of using a wheelbarrow.
+And when warmer weather rolls around, use your outdoor space to exercise!